j3k0/ganomede-chat/README.md

 ## Create a room [POST]

-Create a room with a given configuration (or return the one that already exists).
+Create a room with a given configuration (or return the one that already exists and update its ttl).

 ### body (application/json)